In my khaki pants.

 - The plot of Mean Girls is wrapped up at the Prom.

-- Actually the law isn't overturned, they just more the dance outside the city limits so the law becomes irrelevant.
+- Footloose ends with the school prom moved outside the city limits so the "no dancing law" becomes irrelevant.

 - In Jawbreaker, this is where the Humiliation Conga against the Alpha Bitch occurs.

 - Grease takes the trope Up to Eleven with all the expected cliches, including a scheming Alpha Bitch, cheesy decor, and a hoodlum who spikes the punch.
 Quite unusually (for 1950s or any era), the dance is broadcast live on television, with Vince Fontaine and Johnny Casino & The Gamblers (the Kayfabe identities of Sha Na Na) on hand to entertain.
 Also unusually for The '50s, there is some decidedly "dirty dancing" on the floor — and it's implied to be commonplace, because the principal even warns the students not to do any vulgar dances before the show begins (and, of course, everyone ignores her).